MrYsLab/python_banyan/docs/example10.md

 ```

-If it not already running, start the MQTT subsriber, sub.py.
+If it not already running, start the MQTT subscriber, sub.py.

 To generate a message from Banyan to the MQTT network, we will use a Banyan component called
 [bpub.py:](https://github.com/MrYsLab/python_banyan/blob/master/examples/mqtt_gateway/bpub.py)